ec1971/reading-notes/concurrency.md

       - functions that return a pointer to a static variable?
    - reentrant functions (a subset of thread-safe functions): safe because they do not reference any shared data

-### implementation
-- design process
+### LOCK DESIGN & IMPLEMENTATION

-  - high level methodology
+- **high level methodology**
   - decompose the problem into objects
+    - in particular, what's the shared shared object?
   - for each object
     - define clean interface
     - identify internal state and invariants to support that interface
     - implement methods to manipulate state

-  - specific steps
+- **DESIGN PROCESS**
   - add lock
+    - start with the most simple design - each shared object includes exactly one lock
+  - [WHEN TO ACQUIRE/RELEASE LOCK?]
-    - add code to acquire and release the lock
+    - common design is to acquire the lock at the start of each public method and release it at the end of each public method
-    - identify and add condition variables
+      - two advantages: (1) easy to reason about state of lock(2) ensure that the lock is already called when each private method is called
+      - other design may speed up the program (e.g. avoid acquiring lock in some or acquiring only in parts of some methods), but it's error prone - until you are absolutely sure you are right, don't do it

+  - [HOW MANY CONDITION VARIABLES YOU NEED?]
+    - consider each method and ask, "when can this method wait?"
+    - a common approach is to add a condition variable for each situation in which the method must wait
+    - there is no single right answer. you can usually do it multiple ways

   - add loops to wait using the condition variables
+    ```CPP
+    while(!workAvailable()){
+      cond.wait(&lock);
+    }
+    assert(workAvailable());
+    ```
   - add signal and broadcast calls